- The Press and the Printshop

 "This active printing press is a bibliophile's dream." ~ mentioned on the Lonely Planet website

-Many of Running the Goat's publications are letterpress printed at the print shop, using moveable lead type, and sewn by hand; however, our list of commercially printed books is rapidly expanding, and we are now welcoming writers from other parts of Atlantic Canada into the fold.
+Many of Running the Goat's publications are letterpress printed at the print shop, using moveable lead type, and sewn by hand; however, our list of commercially printed books is rapidly expanding, as we work to create beautiful, engaging, and thoughtful works for young readers.

 The press began because of the encouragement of book artist and painter Tara Bryan, who invited me to visit her at walking bird press, and to use her Vandercook SP15 printing press.
 One visit became two and then three, and soon I was tackling “the Goat’s” first chapbook.